AnyLog-co/documentation/monitoring nodes.md

 * As partition name is not specified, only the oldest partition is dropped and the active partition is never dropped.

-## Organizing node status in an aggregator node
+## Organizing nodes status in an aggregator node

 An aggregator node is a node that maintains info from multiple nodes, organizes the info by topics and provide a view on the status (associated with each topic) of the different nodes in a single query.
 Setting a node as an aggregator is simple and does not require a database.